jjmccarty/ai-case-study/README.md

 ## Recommendations
 With Anthropics focus on providing a societal benefit over a shareholder profit motive it may wish to consider a future focus on models that align with that stated strategy.

-Options could includ work in
+Options could include work in
 * Health Sciences & Medicine
 * Pharmaceutical Advancements
 * Environmental and Earth Sciences